The Leland-Toft optimal capital structure model under Poisson observations

 \subsection{Related literature}

-Before we conclude this section, we review several relevant papers that gave us motivation to work on this problem.
+Before concluding this section, we review several relevant papers motivating our problem.

-The most related paper, to our best knowledge, is Francois and Mollerec \cite{Francois_Morellec}, where they modeled the reorganization process (Chapter 11) using the excursion approach with a deterministic grace period described above.
-Broadie et al. \cite{Broadie} considered a model similar to \cite{Francois_Morellec} with an additional barrier for immediate liquidation upon crossing.
-Moraux \cite{Moraux} considered a variant of \cite{Francois_Morellec} using the \emph{occupation time approach} -- differently from \cite{Francois_Morellec}, where the distress level is reset each time the asset process recovers to the healthy state, distress in \cite{Moraux} is accumulated without being reset.
-These papers are based on Leland \cite{Leland94} with perpetual bonds and asset values driven by geometric Brownian motions for mathematical tractability.
+The most relevant paper, to our best knowledge, is Francois and Mollerec \cite{Francois_Morellec}, in which the authors modeled the reorganization process (Chapter 11) using the excursion approach with a deterministic grace period as described above.
+Broadie et al. \cite{Broadie} considered a similar model with an additional barrier for immediate liquidation upon crossing, whereas Moraux \cite{Moraux} considered a variant of \cite{Francois_Morellec} using the \emph{occupation time approach}, in which distress level accumulates without being reset each time the asset process recovers to a healthy state.
+These papers are based on Leland \cite{Leland94}, with perpetual bonds and asset values driven by geometric Brownian motions for mathematical tractability.
 However, it is significantly more challenging than the classical structural approach and hence most of them rely on numerical approaches.
-In our paper, on the other hand, we obtain semi-analytical solutions for a more general asset value process with jumps.
-This is due to our use of Poisson arrival times for the update times.
+In this paper, on the other hand, semi-analytical solutions for a more general asset value process with jumps are obtained as a result of the use of Poisson arrival times for the update times.

-Our paper is also motivated by Duffie and Lando \cite{Duffie}, where they modeled the asymmetry of information between firms and bond investors.
-They assumed that the bond investors cannot observe the firm's assets directly, and receive instead only periodic and imperfect accounting reports on the firm's status.
-By these assumptions, the authors successfully explained the non-zero credit spread limit.
+This paper is also motivated by Duffie and Lando \cite{Duffie}, in which they modeled the asymmetry of information between firms and bond investors.
+The authors assumed that bond investors cannot observe the firm's assets directly and that instead, they receive only periodic and imperfect accounting reports on the firm's status.
+Under these assumptions, the authors successfully explained the non-zero credit spread limit.